nathanemyers-dev/ai-computational-memory/white-paper/continuity-failure-modes.md

 ## Failure Mode Categories

+Continuity failure modes represent the governed taxonomy of all conditions that break, suppress, or silently degrade continuity at the retention boundary.
+This section defines each failure class, its diagnostic signature, and its supervisory implications.

+## Continuity Failure Modes Diagram
+This diagram illustrates the governed taxonomy of continuity‑breaking conditions, including guardrail failures, retention‑eligibility failures, heuristic misclassification, packet‑classification failures, transformation‑boundary violations, supervisory‑gate failures, audit‑surface failures, and silent boundary failures.

 **1. Advisory Guardrail Failures**

 These failures occur when advisory guardrails activate at the retention boundary.
 They prevent formation of advisory-state and can trigger continuity loss without surfacing warnings.